Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 ## Installation

 ### Prerequisites
-You need to have [Python](https://www.python.org/downloads/) 3.9 - 3.11 (3.11 recommended) and [PostgreSQL](https://www.postgresql.org/download/) installed.
-Please make sure that you tick "Add python.exe to PATH" during your Python installation.<br>
+You need to have [Python](https://www.python.org/downloads/) 3.9 or higher and [PostgreSQL](https://www.postgresql.org/download/) installed.
+Please make sure that you tick
+"Add python.exe to PATH" during your Python installation.<br>
 For autoupdate to work, you have to install [GIT](https://git-scm.com/download/win) and make sure the ```git```-command is in your PATH.

-> ⚠️ **Attention!**<br>
-> Python 3.12 is **NOT** compatible with DCSServerBot atm.
-This is caused by an external library (aiohttp),
-> which is used in many Python projects.
-Not only I use it, but many of the 3rd party libraries I use do.
-So
-> please be patient until this issue is resolved by the responsive developers.

 ### Discord Token
 The bot needs a unique Token per installation.
 This one can be obtained at http://discord.com/developers <br/>